 Class 1

-Class 1 National Insurance falls into two categories – employee (primary) contributions and employer (secondary) contributions.
+Class 1 National Insurance has two categories: employee (primary) contributions and employer (secondary) contributions.

 Employees pay primary Class 1 National Insurance contributions on their wages if they: